 did you go?
 Oh, did you go?

-Last night, I to ... her This burned pennsylvania all ... your Right after ruth got barfin' She the tray out the door She rocks me
+Last night, I to ... her burned pennsylvania all ... your story Right after ruth got through She pushed the out the door She rocks me

 did you go?
-What you do now, What you do?
+What you do now, could you do?
 Oh did you do?

-Ruthie had on a thin night She wouldn't it everywhere No no no no She pushed the tray out the Some guy tried to in She kicked him in the She "oh oh oh oh!"
+Ruthie had on a thin gown She wouldn't it everywhere No no no no She pushed the out the door Some guy tried to in She kicked him in the She "oh oh oh oh!"

-did you do? (now, did you do? did you do? did you do? ) (ruthie-ruthie That was the best anybody could do) What did you do Well, we have another for you That goes far louie-louie, Ruthie-ruthie, or even song is so advanced It takes us all the way from nineteen Directly to nineteen fifty-seven, Which is when it should been written, But actually it was written about nineteen is a song, We like to dedicate this song to marty, our manager, Who has a fondness for the species And the attendant thereto
+did you do? (now, did you do? did you do? did you do? ) (ruthie-ruthie That was the thing anybody could do) What did you do Well, we another song for you That goes far louie-louie, Ruthie-ruthie, or even song is so advanced It takes us all the way nineteen fifty-five Directly to approximately fifty-seven, Which is when it should been written, But actually it was written about seventy is a song, We like to this song to marty, our road manager, Who has a fondness for the k-nine And the orifice thereto